Student loans and grants in the United Kingdom: Grants and bursaries (abolished)

-Students from low-income households are entitled to an increased loan and also a maintenance grant, which does not have to be repaid.
-Like the extra maintenance loan, the precise threshold for qualifying as a low-income household varies depending on which county of the UK the student resides in, and is set between two bands, with very poor students receiving the full grant and less-poor students receiving only a partial grant.
-For the 2009/2010 academic year, students from England and Wales were entitled to a grant of up to £2,906; students from Scotland £2,105; and students from Northern Ireland £3,406.
+Maintenance Grants were awarded to all students until the 1990s to help with the cost of living.
+These were frozen in 1989 and eventually restricted to students from low-income households in 1998, alongside increased loans.
+The precise threshold for qualifying as a low-income household varied depending on which county of the UK the student resides in, and was set between two bands, with very poor students receiving the full grant and less-poor students receiving only a partial grant.
+For the 2009–2010 academic year, students from England and Wales were entitled to a grant of up to £2,906; students from Scotland £2,105; and students from Northern Ireland £3,406.
+The grants were abolished for new students in 2016, but existing students could continue claiming for the remainder of their courses.
+A "Special Support Grant" was also available for students on benefits, but this too was scrapped in 2016.